2021 Bangladesh anti-Hindu violence: Cox's Bazar

-On Wednesday (October 13) evening, a group of extremist miscreants along with a procession attacked and vandalized the puja mandapa of Biswas Para in Sadar Union of Pekua Upazila with provocative slogans.
+On Wednesday (13 October) evening, a group of extremist miscreants along with a procession attacked and vandalized the puja mandapa of Biswas Para in Sadar Union of Pekua Upazila with provocative slogans.
 After receiving the news, the police reached the spot and chased the attackers.
 The police fired blank shots to bring the situation under control.
 At one point, the attackers vandalized several houses in the surrounding Hindu community as they fled.
 After this incident, extremists took out different processions in different areas of Pekua at night.
 From these processions, puja mandals and houses of Hindus in different areas including Kachari Mura Shil Para and Magnamar Shil Para of Shilkhali were vandalized and set on fire.
 According to the District Worship Celebration Council, extremists have vandalized six pavilions, vandalized 30 houses and set fire to one house in Pekua.

 Moulvibazar

 Shyamal Chandra Das, general secretary of Kamalganj Upazila Puja Celebration Committee, said a group of people attacked the Muidibazar Moidail Puja mandapa between 8:30 pm and 10:30 pm on Wednesday night and vandalized the idol.
-Besides, arches and electric lights of Basudebpur Puja Mandap, Akhra Puja Mandap of Vrindavanpur Jagannath Jio of Patanushar Union and Bairagir Chowk Public Puja Mandap were vandalized, he said. .Munshibazar Union Parishad members Sunil Malakar and Rezaul Karim Noman said the gates of Rampur Public Puja Mandap and Narayankhet Shabdakar Academy Puja Mandap were also vandalized.
-Kamalganj Upazila Parishad Vice Chairman Rambhajan Kairi confirmed the vandalism of the idol at Kamarchhara Tea Garden Pujamandap. .Moulvibazar District Puja Celebration Parishad leader Jahar Tarafdar said six temples in Kamalganj and two other religious institutions in Kulaura were attacked.
-“In Kamalganj, by placing pots in separate places in one of the two broken temples, only the ninth puja of the goddess will be performed. .However, the situation in the district is calm at the moment. ” Kamalganj Upazila Nirbahi Officer Ashekul Haque said, “We are inspecting all the places.
+Besides, arches and electric lights of Basudebpur Puja Mandap, Akhra Puja Mandap of Vrindavanpur Jagannath Jio of Patanushar Union and Bairagir Chowk Public Puja Mandap were vandalized, he said, Munshibazar Union Parishad members, Sunil Malakar and Rezaul Karim Noman said the gates of Rampur Public Puja Mandap and Narayankhet Shabdakar Academy Puja Mandap were also vandalized.
+Kamalganj Upazila Parishad Vice Chairman Rambhajan Kairi confirmed the incident of vandalism against the idol at Kamarchhara Tea Garden Pujamandap.
+Moulvibazar District Puja Celebration Parishad leader Jahar Tarafdar said six temples in Kamalganj and two other religious institutions in Kulaura were attacked.
+"In Kamalganj, by placing pots in separate places in one of the two broken temples, only the ninth puja of the goddess will be performed.
+However, the situation in the district is calm at the moment."
+Kamalganj Upazila Nirbahi Officer Ashekul Haque said, "We are inspecting all the places.
 The situation is under control.
 The BGB has been deployed since Thursday morning to provide security to the puja mandapa.
-At the same time, a large number of police have been deployed to conduct the puja peacefully.”
+At the same time, a large number of police have been deployed to conduct the puja peacefully."

 Feni

-A clash broke out on October 16 in Feni between the local Hindu community and Muslims when a group of Hindu dwellers of the district was protesting the nationwide attack on Hindu community during the Durga Puja festival.
+A clash broke out on 16 October in Feni between the local Hindu community and Muslims when a group of Hindu dwellers of the district was protesting the nationwide attack on Hindu community during the Durga Puja festival.
 The clash left around a dozen of people from both communities injured.

 Kishoreganj

-The Sri Sri Kali temple in Kadim Maijhati village of Gundhar union of the upazila was attacked and vandalized.
-On Friday afternoon, a group of people came with a procession and attacked the temple.
-They vandalized five idols and furniture.
+Idols at a Kali temple in Karimganj upazila of Kishoreganj District were vandalized on 15 October.